-In Germany and Austria it is mandatory to have your paraglider examined and serviced every two years, or 150 hours, whichever comes first.
+In Germany and Austria it is mandatory to have your paraglider examined and serviced every two years or 150 hours, whichever occurs first.
 We suggest that you adhere to these rules even if you live outside these countries, as they have been set up by an independent body in the best interest of the pilots.
 The manufacturer or an Authorised Service Centre should carry out this service.
-We will happily service the glider more often, if you feel that it is necessary.